eMVee-NL/eMVee-NL.github.io/_posts/2026-08-01-HackMyVM-Writeup-Runas.md

 ```

-The scan completed successfully and this time there are only two open ports discovered
+The scan completed successfully and this time there are more open ports discovered.
+We note the ports and services that might be interesting.
+In the log file we should keep the others as well to check if we are stuck.
 - Operating System: The target is running on Windows 7 Professional 7601 Service Pack 1.
 - Hostname: The target is identified as runas-PC.
 - Port 80 (HTTP): An Apache web server (Apache httpd 2.4.57 ((Win64)) is running, showing a "Index of/" page title.
 We have even identified PHP as language used on the target: PHP/7.2.0.